awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 If the keyring cannot serialize the encryption context, OnDecrypt MUST fail.

-The keyring MUST perform the following actions on each [encrypted data key](structures.md#encrypted-data-key) in the inputted encrypted data key list, serially, until it successfully decrypts one.
+The keyring MUST perform the following actions on each [encrypted data key](structures.md#encrypted-data-key) in the input encrypted data key list, serially, until it successfully decrypts one.

 For each [encrypted data key](structures.md#encrypted-data-key), the keyring MUST first attempt to deserialize the [serialized ciphertext](#ciphertext)